DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 };
 ```

-### Special Cases of Annotations
+## What Can Be Annotated

 Annotations "may be applied to any IDL constructs or sub-constructs", as
 defined by the OMG.
 This is very vague and the OMG has not clarified this as of
-IDL 4.2. [(Also see Limitation #1)](#limitation1).
-What can be said about it
-though is that other than before normal declarations, like before structs,
-typedefs, and constants, in TAO\_IDL as of writing, annotations can also be
-applied in the following cases.
+IDL 4.2 [(Limitation #1)](#limitation1).
+Because of the lack of standardization
+of what can be annotated and how, annotations for specific IDL elements have to
+be added on a as-needed basis.

+As of writing you can put annotations before the following things in IDL and a
+backend using TAO IDL should be able to read them:

+- modules
+- `typedef`s
+- constants
+- structures and their member values
+- unions and their cases
+- enumerations and their enumerators
+- interfaces and their operations and attributes

+These are the general cases.
+The rest of the cases are defined in the next
+section.
+If an annotation application isn't listed in the general case list or
+the special case section, it is almost certainly not supported and might cause
+warnings if the usage is a general case and syntax errors if the usage a
+special case.
+See ["Extending Annotation
+Support"](#extending-annotation-support) if you're interested in adding it and
+are familar with GNU Bison.

+### Special Cases of Annotations

+The annotations on all the elements in the list above can be accessed using the
+`annotations()` method covered later in [Reading Annotations in the
+AST](#reading-annotations-in-the-ast).
+In the cases listed below, the
+annotation is used within the declaration and therefore require special access
+methods.
 See ["Reading Special Cases of
-Annotations"](#reading-special-cases-of-annotations) for how to have the
+Annotations"](#reading-special-cases-of-annotations) for how to have a backend
-compiler use these kinds of annotations.
+read these kinds of annotations.

 #### Union Discriminators